This procedure is fully applicable to: Office 2019, 2016, 2013, 2010, 365; It was tested on Windows 10,8, 7 and MAC OSX 10.13

 We’ll first going to go ahead and insert some WordArt text that we’ll use in this post.
-Remember that you are able to insert any text box (Insert>>Text Box), and photos (Insert>> Pictures) and mirror them in the same way we outline below.
+Remember that you are able to insert any text box (by hitting Insert and then selecting Text Box), and photos (hit Insert and then select Pictures) and mirror them in the same way we outline below.

 Go ahead and follow these steps:

 You can use VBA macros in order to rotate text in Microsoft Word.
 Here’s a simple beginner example to help you get started:

 Sub RotateDoc() Dim WorkDoc As Document Dim MyShape As Shape 'Create new Word document Set WorkDoc = Documents.Add 'Create new Word Text Box Set MyShape = WorkDoc.Shapes.AddTextbox(msoTextOrientationUpward, 100, 100, 100, 100) 'Set Text Box text and flip orientation With MyShape.TextFrame .TextRange = "This is the text i want to rotate" .Orientation = msoTextOrientationDownward End Sub